wp-plugins/bulletproof-security/readme.txt

 (HTTP 503).
 Additional website security checks: DB errors off, file and folder permissions check...
 System Info: PHP, MySQL, OS, Server, Memory Usage, IP, SAPI, DNS, Max Upload...
 Built-in .htaccess file editing, uploading and downloading.

-BulletProof Security uses .htaccess website security files, which are specific to Apache Linux Servers.
+BulletProof Security uses .htaccess website security files, which are specific to Apache Linux Servers. <strong>Why is .htaccess website security so much better than any other type of website security?
+The answer is very simple - .htaccess files are processed first before any other code on your website.</strong> In other words, hackers malicious scripts are stopped by BulletProof Security .htaccess files before those scripts even have a chance to reach the php coding in WordPress.
 Please read the FAQ page for Server compatibility questions.

 The BulletProof Security WordPress Security plugin is designed to be a fast, simple and one click security plugin to add .htaccess website security protection for your WordPress website.
 Activate .htaccess website security and .htaccess